siddharthsakriya/distributed-kv-store/README.md

 # distributed-kv-store
-Wanting to learn some distributed systems, following the Raft paper.
+Wanting to learn some distributed systems, following the Raft paper (found in the PDF Section)